ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 We next turn our attention to the controller for the gallery.

-Please note how we set up the `multer` upload in the following example, (which truncates some code we'll ignore for now).
+Please note how we set up the `multer` upload in the Example 21, (which truncates some code we'll ignore for now).
 We require modules `ibm-cos-sdk`, `multer`, and `multer-s3`.
-Lines 6 - 7 show how to configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
+The code shows how to configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
 We are statically setting values such as the endpoint address, region, and bucket for simplicity, but they could easily be referenced from an